MiloWical/Result-Cs/README.md

 ### Enumerations

 One of the distinctions between Rust and C# is that C# doesn't have the notion of enums that can optionally carry values.
-The implementation of this pattern still uses the concept of enums for defining the context that underlying value represents, but has to implement it in the manner the C# language dictates.
+The implementation of this pattern still uses the concept of enums for defining the context that the underlying value represents, but has to implement it in the manner the C# language dictates.

 ### Memory Management

-Another distinction is that C# uses a garbage collector for memory management, so understanding the concepts of ownership and mutability are largely transparent to the C# developer, while Rust developers are acutely (and at times painfully) aware of them.
-Consequently, many of the Rust idioms for managing ownership and consumption of values don't apply so the corresponding interfaces in the Rust API have been left out to simplify the C# API surface area.
+Another distinction is that C# uses a garbage collector for memory management, so understanding the concepts of ownership and mutability are largely transparent to the C# developer; Rust developers, on the other hand, are acutely (and at times painfully) aware of them.
+Consequently, many of the Rust idioms for managing ownership and consumption of values don't apply, so the corresponding interfaces in the Rust API have been left out to simplify the C# API surface area.

 ### Experimental Functions